School of Fine Arts of Casablanca: History

-Casablanca School
+Casablanca Art School

 Farid Belkahia became the director of the School of Fine Arts of Casablanca in 1962.
-From 1964 to 1972, the Nativist Casablanca School, composed of Belkahia and faculty members Mohammed Melehi and Mohamed Chabâa, worked toward what Belkahia described as a "democratization" of the art curriculum.
-The curriculum incorporated heavy use of local traditional crafts in their art and worked with their instructors on projects.
-According to Salah M. Hassan, the Casablanca school "saw itself as the artistic conscience of the time.
+From 1964 to 1972, the group of teachers, composed of Belkahia and faculty members Mohammed Melehi and Mohamed Chabâa, worked toward what Belkahia described as a "democratization" of the art curriculum.
+The curriculum incorporated the specific use of local traditional crafts by students, who worked with their instructors on projects.
+According to art critic Salah M. Hassan, the Casablanca Art School "saw itself as the artistic conscience of the time.
 It criticized the politics of dependency on foreign cultural missions, at that time the patrons of Moroccan modern art."

-In 1969, the Casablanca School held an exposition manifeste entitled "Présence Plastique" in the Jemaa el-Fnaa of Marrakesh, displaying their work in public.
+In 1969, the Casablanca Art School held an exposition manifeste entitled "Présence Plastique" in the Jemaa el-Fnaa of Marrakesh, displaying their work in public.
+In 1974, Farid Belkahia asked one of his first students, the artist Abderrahmane Rahoule, who had been a teacher since 1972 and a full member of the Casablanca Group, to take over as director of the Casablanca School of Fine Arts.

+Legacy

+From February to May 2024, the ifa Gallery in Berlin presented an exhibition and accompanying art historical research titled "School of Casablanca" with the aim of highlighting the legacy of the historical Casablanca Art School for contemporary art discourse: